 The articles published in the journal are assigned Index DOI (digital object identifier) since 2015.

 “Lesnoy Zhurnal (Forestry journal)” has a permanent editorial board and the Institute of peer reviewing.

 It is distributed in Russia and the countries near and far abroad by the “Rospechat” Agency (index 70368), Agency for the distribution of foreign publications (index 93510), as well as by newsstand sale.
 Also, starting May 2018, a subscription to the electronic version of the journal can be made in the largest distribution company, OOO "IVIS" (East View Information Services).

 Currently, the journal publishes the materials in the following specialties groups:

 Arctic and North

-"Arctic and North" Journal is focused on the Arctic and North from the perspective of economics, politology and culturology.
-The Journal is published for the wide audience and may be interesting for representatives of scientific community, universities, research institutions, Russian federal, regional and local governments, business, culture, and for everyone involved or interested in the Arctic and North both in Russia and abroad.
+The journal is focused on the Arctic and North mostly from the perspective of economics, political science and social studies, with attention to historical, cultural, environmental studies as well.
+The journal is published for the wide audience and may be interesting for representatives of scientific community, universities, research institutions, Russian federal, regional and local governments, business, culture, and for everyone involved or interested in the Arctic and North both in Russia and abroad.

-The Journal is registered at:
+The journal is registered at:

 Roskomnadzor as an internet scientific periodical published in Russian and English, Registration certificate El № FS77- 42809, issued on the 26th of November 2010;